Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Catapult Launch
 Sound made when the plane is launched on a catapult.

+Cable Snap
+Sound made when you try to land with the hook too fast, catch the cable, but go too far and the cable snaps.

 Menu Select
 Sound made every time menu selection is changed.